JuliaLang/www_old.julialang.org/blog/_posts/2017-04-18-offset-arrays.md

 [convolution](https://en.wikipedia.org/wiki/Convolution), is very
 similar.

-Let's start with a trivial example: let's filter the array `1:8` with a "delta function" kernel, meaning it has value `1` at location 0.
-According to the correlation formula, because `kern[J]` is 1 at `J==0`, this should simply give us back our original array:
+Let's start with a trivial example: let's filter with a "delta function" kernel, meaning it has value `1` at location 0 and is zero everywhere else.
+According to the correlation formula, because `kern[J]` is 1 at `J==0`, this should simply give us a copy of our original array:

 ```julia
 julia> using Images